Amid Roaring Twenties New Orleans, a Brutal Double Murder

 By Dylan Jordan, interpretation assistant

 A pair of gruesome murders in the French Quarter, remembered as the “New Orleans Trunk Murders,” was one of the most violent crimes in 1920s New Orleans.
-This story is usually included in The Historic New Orleans Collection’s “Danse Macabre: The Nightmare of History,” a tour that explores the darker aspects of the city's history.
-The in-person tour is on hiatus, but THNOC's Visitor Services department produced a new series of videos based on the stories.
+This story is usually included in the Historic New Orleans Collection’s “Danse Macabre: The Nightmare of History,”Opens in new tab a tour that explores the darker aspects of the city's history.
+The in-person tour is on hiatus, but HNOC's Visitor Services department produced a new series of videosOpens in new tab based on the stories.

 The Setting

-The French Quarter of the 1920s is often remembered for the vibrant cultural scene that coalesced around writers such as Sherwood Anderson and Lyle Saxon, and institutions like the Arts and Crafts Club and the Double Dealer literary magazine.
+The French Quarter of the 1920s is often remembered for the vibrant cultural scene that coalesced around writers such as Sherwood Anderson and Lyle Saxon and institutions like the Arts and Crafts Club and the Double Dealer literary magazine.
 Artists, writers, and partisans of the bohemian lifestyle were drawn to the lower rents and old-world aesthetic of the Vieux Carré.

 In reality, the French Quarter was still a principally working-class neighborhood, much as it had been since the late 19th century.
 In the decades after the Civil War, many wealthier residents of old inner-city neighborhoods had moved to garden suburbs along Esplanade Avenue, St. Charles Avenue, and further uptown to escape urban nuisances such as warehouses and sugar refineries.